aziya22/demo_test_project/README.md

 # demo_test_project
-This is a practice coding test.
+This is a practice coding test using BDD testing methodology.

 ## Step1: Project setup
 #### 1. New directory creation